-The Manitoba Consumer Monitor (MCM) Food Panel is a longitudinal (continuous) survey project that asks Manitobans’ opinions, preferences and experiences with food and health.
-The research findings (basic summary findings are available below) are shared with food growers, processors, developers and government.
-Each survey takes approximately 15 minutes to complete, and will guarantee a strong, healthier future for Manitobans.
+The Manitoba Consumer Monitor (MCM) Food Panel was a longitudinal (continuous) survey project that asked Manitobans’ opinions, preferences and experiences with food and health.
+The research findings (basic summary findings are available below) were shared with food growers, processors, developers and government.
+Each survey took approximately 15 minutes to complete.

-The data obtained from these consumer research surveys provides insights that can pin point consumer concerns, values and motives in behavioural habits connected to food choice.
-This research can assist groups in answering specific questions regarding opinions, behaviours and perceptions of purchasing behaviours of food commodity consumers.
-Obtained data can assist in organizational strategic planning, program development and evaluation of existing consumer targeted strategies.
+The data obtained from these consumer research surveys provided insights that pin pointed consumer concerns, values and motives in behavioural habits connected to food choice.
+This research assisted groups in answering specific questions regarding opinions, behaviours and perceptions of purchasing behaviours.
+Obtained data assisted in organizational strategic planning, program development and evaluation of existing consumer targeted strategies.

-The Manitoba Consumer Monitor (MCM) Food Panel is a joint project housed at the University of Manitoba.
-Funding is provided by the Canadian and Manitoban governments through Growing Forward 2, a federal-provincial-territorial initiative.
+The Manitoba Consumer Monitor (MCM) Food Panel was housed at the University of Manitoba.
+Funding was provided by the Canadian and Manitoba governments through Growing Forward 2, a federal-provincial-territorial initiative.